-Blake & Kenny Solicitors have many years’ experience in dealing with medical negligence* claims both locally and country wide.
+Blake & Kenny LLP have many years’ experience in dealing with medical negligence* claims both locally and country wide.
 We have acted on behalf of clients in relation to personal injuries arising out of negligence, consultants, GP’s, nurses, pharmacists, dentists, physiotherapists and a arrange of health care professionals.
 Whilst most health-care professionals will be insured against medical negligence compensation claims those that are not individually insured may be indemnified by their Insurers Insurance Policies.

 In Ireland all claims for medical negligence are processed through the Court system and are not dealt with by the Injuries Board in the first instance as would be the case in Personal Injuries acquired as a result not of medical negligence.
 It is therefore extremely important to speak with an experienced Solicitor if you feel there has been a breach of the duty of care by your health care professional or hospital such as, but not limited to, a failure to diagnose or a misdiagnosis or a delay in medical treatment and/or diagnosis.
 Examples are listed below.

 Health care professionals are not automatically negligent by reason of making a wrong decision.
 To prove a medical negligence compensation claim, it is necessary to prove that (a) a duty of care exists and (b) that the treatment provided did not achieve a reasonable standard of care.
 The onus of proof rests with the person alleged to have suffered the injury.
 The Claimant must be able to prove a causal link between the breach of duty of care and the subsequent injury ie: the Claimant must be able to show that the injury was as a direct result of the alleged negligent mistreatment.